davidmaceachern/nixy/README.md

 ## Roadmap

+- [ ] As David I want to define what I need for my project in a yaml file so that I can save time in the future when starting similar projects.
   - [ ] Add a workflow that initializes environment for using the tool
   - [ ] Generate a template example
   - [ ] Convert a yaml example to nixexpr
   - [ ] Update the environment based on the template using the system call

 ## Install